 Public art: Wallach Fountain, Near 55th Street, east of underpass leading to Promontory Point

 Museum of Science and Industry, 5700 S Lake Shore Dr., 773-684-1414 is located at the north end of Jackson Park.
-The park offers three harbors, 63rd St. Beach, basketball/tennis courts, multi-purpose fields, golf course, golf driving range and an artificial turf field.
+Jackson Park totals 542.89 acres.
+The park offers three harbors, 63rd St. Beach, basketball/tennis courts, multi-purpose fields, a golf course, golf driving range and an artificial turf field.
+Green features of the park include Wooded Island – which includes the Japanese styled Garden of the Phoenix.
+Bobolink Meadows, and a vegetable and flower garden.
+Jackson Park is the future home of the Obama Presidential Center.

 The area surrounding Jackson Park is Woodlawn.
-I would not venture outside of the park except to ride into Hyde Park at 51st (Hyde Park Boulevard), 53rd Street, 57th Street and 59th Streets (Midway Plaisance).
+You can ride into Hyde Park at 51st (Hyde Park Boulevard), 53rd Street, 57th Street and 59th Streets (Midway Plaisance).
 Hyde Park is a beautiful area with tree lined streets, historic homes, and gothic and modern University of Chicago buildings.

 The trail extends past the MSI to 79st Street.Map

-- 63rd Street Beach, 6300 S Lake Shore Dr, Lake Shore Drive and Hayes Drive, (312) 742-5121.
-This beach has a beach house, restrooms, sports equipment for rent and three food concession options The Leaf Bar & Grill, Gussie’s, and Leave with a Smile (no websites).
-A spray pool play area is located in the west courtyard of the beach house, and there is play equipment right on the sand in front of the beach house.
+- 63rd Street Beach, 6300 S Lake Shore Dr, Lake Shore Dr and Hayes Dr, (312) 742-5121.
+This beach has a beach house, restrooms, sports equipment for rent and dining option Reggie’s on the Beach.
+A spray pool area and the play equipment are located at the beach house.

 - Rainbow Beach, 3111 E 77th St, 79th Street and South Shore,(312) 745-1479.
 This beach has a beach house, restrooms, free wifi, a playground, and food concession Lamont Puckett (no website).
-Rainbow Beach and Park totals 60.98 acres and features a gymnasium, fitness center and multipurpose rooms, handball courts, and one of the oldest community gardens in Chicago.
-A natural area located at the northeast end of the beach includes 9.18 acres of dune habitat.
+This beach is 60.98 acres and includes 9.18 acres of dune habitat.
+It has a gym, fitness center, handball courts, and one of the oldest community gardens in Chicago.

 - Calumet Beach, 9801 S Avenue G, 100th Street and Avenue G,(312) 747-6039.
 This beach has a beach house, restrooms, and three food options Concession Salgado, La Chapparitta, and Lucy’s Concessions(no websites).